-In the 13th bar of the following Exercise appears a new Accidental, the double flat (bb), serving to lower the E, already flattened by the simple b, still half a note more.
-The note with a double flat is called E double flat, &c.
-This double flat is contradicted by a \( \) with one flat attached to it:
+In the 13th bar of the following Exercise appears a new Accidental, the double Flat (bb) serving to lower the E, already flattened by the simple b, still half a note more.
+The note with a double flat is called E double flat &c.
+This double flat is contrathey are called chromatic, (or artificial) and consist always of the same half tones, and are in major and and minor, ascending or descending, the same to the ear though to the eye they appear different; i.e. written with other accidentals.